DarrenVeigas/Food-Chatbot/README.md

 # Food Chatbot

 Welcome to the Food Chatbot!
 This chatbot allows users to place orders and track their orders seamlessly.
-The bot is built using [insert relevant technologies e.g., Dialogflow, FastAPI, Python].
+The bot is built using Dialogflow, FastAPI, Python.

 ## Features